Kwame Nkrumah University of Science and Technology: Hostels

 There are facilities on campus where non-resident students can rest between lectures and study before they leave for their homes and hostels.

 In January 2014, the top floor of the Crystal Rose Hostel caught fire while most students were on vacation.
 The cause of the fire is still not known.

 International students

-There is a large multinational international community at KNUST as a result of the high standards of education.
-There is an international student association that sees to the interests of foreign students such as accommodation, orientation and campus tours.
+There is a large multinational community at KNUST, largely due to the high standards of education.
+There is an international student association that looks after the interests of foreign students, including accommodation, orientation, and campus tours.

 Academics

 The Peace Pole was erected on the university campus on 21 September 2006, International Day of Peace.
 The pole is made of a 105-year-old sapele tree that used to stand in the university's botanical garden.
 The pole is 16.7 m tall.
 Indigenous symbols have been carved in bas-relief on it in five languages (Twi—a local language in Ghana, Hindi, Chinese, Swahili, and Arabic).
 The peace prayer on the pole says: "May peace be upon Earth".

 Since the 2010/11 academic year, some of the colleges operate a two-tier system, while others maintain their three-tier system.